Bramanville Mill

 Bramanville Mill, also known as Chickering Grist Mill, is a historic grist mill located at Cobleskill in Schoharie County, New York.

-Characteristics
+Overview

 The mill building is a 30 foot by 50 foot, rectangular, gable roofed wood-frame building, two and one half stories on the end facing the road.

-Historic Places

 It was listed on the National Register of Historic Places in 1976.